 Everyone talks about the importance of catching breast lumps as early as possible.
 But did you know there’s a host of lesser known breast cancer symptoms that might not show up on a self-exam or mammogram?

 On average, there’s about a 1 in 8 chance that a U.S. woman will develop breast cancer at some point in their life.
-The ACA estimates that more than 40,000 women will die from breast cancer in 2020.
+The

 The most common form of breast cancer is invasive breast cancer, which is any type that has invaded the breast tissue.